System paradoxes

 P6 - Governments want investment but make it hard to operate.

 African governments actively court foreign direct investment while imposing regulatory conditions that make it operationally difficult to do business - complex foreign exchange rules, opaque licensing, multi-jurisdictional compliance burdens.
-Carnegie Endowment's AfTech tracker covering all 55 African governance regimes, confirms that 90 percent of African technology policy documents touch digital infrastructure - yet only 36 percent of Africans use the internet despite 80 percent living within broadband signal range.
+Carnegie Endowment's AfTech tracker, covering all 55 African governance regimes (54 countries and African Union) regimes across over 1,000 policy documents, confirms that 90 percent of African technology policy documents touch digital infrastructure - yet only 36 percent of Africans use the internet despite 80 percent living within broadband signal range.
 Policy intent and operational reality diverge most sharply for the ventures the policy nominally intends to support.
+The Capital Architecture Mismatch reading: capital flows to the policy intent (the announced framework) but encounters the operational reality (the regulatory friction) at the deployment stage.
+The information asymmetry between the announced policy and the operational environment is itself the architecture failure.
+Substantive treatment of the regulatory architecture and its operational consequences sits in Political & Regulatory Barriers.

 P7 - Ordinary Africans invest in Africa; wealthy Africans often do not.

-Informal capital mechanisms - stokvels in South Africa managing an estimated R50 billion annually involving 11 million participants per NASASA / Ipsos data, chamas in Kenya, iqub in Ethiopia - represent substantial flows of domestic investment built on contextual knowledge, trust networks, and informal accountability.
+Informal capital mechanisms represent substantial flows of domestic investment built on contextual knowledge, trust networks, and informal accountability.
 African pension funds, sovereign wealth funds, and high-net-worth investors are predominantly oriented toward international capital market structures and assets.
 The domestic institutional capital with the longest-run interest in African economic development is the most systematically underinvested in African scaling ventures.
-AVCA's 2025 report shows African investors accounting for 45 percent of total venture fund commitments in 2025 - a new high, driven by local investors not retreating during the correction, rather than by new institutional channels being built.
+AVCA's 2025 report shows African investors accounting for 45 percent of total venture fund commitments in 2025 - a new high, driven by African DFIs and corporates not retreating during the correction, rather than by new institutional channels being built between domestic capital and the scaling-venture asset class.
+The substantive treatment of why pension regulatory architecture, sovereign wealth fund mandates, and family office allocation patterns produce this misalignment - and the specific reforms operationalised in Enabling Conditions 6, 7, and 9 in Recommendations - sits across the Capital Systems chapter, particularly The Political Economy of Capital Allocation.

 P12 - The structure that attracts capital undermines the ecosystem.

 The legal and financial conditions that make African ventures most fundable by international capital - Delaware incorporation, Cayman Islands holding structures - simultaneously make those ventures least accountable to the African regulatory environments, talent pools, and ecosystems they depend on.
-Systemic Innovation and Sendemo's Offshoring African Startups documents this in granular detail: offshore incorporation is the predictable output of an incentive architecture that individual founders cannot change through different decisions - investor requirements, ESOP infrastructure gaps, and legal systems that predate and will outlast any individual founder's choices.
+Offshoring African Startups documents this in granular detail: offshore incorporation is the predictable output of an incentive architecture that individual founders cannot change through different decisions - investor requirements, ESOP infrastructure gaps, and legal systems that predate and will outlast any individual founder's choices.
 The capital that should help build the next generation of African ventures routes them through structures that extract value from the ecosystem rather than reinvesting in it.
+This is the Hirschman exit dynamic developed substantively in System Dynamics operating at the corporate-domicile layer: where voice within the African legal architecture cannot produce the contractual protections international capital requires, exit becomes the rational response, and the actors who exit are precisely those whose continued presence would be required to make voice credible.
+Substantive treatment sits in Political & Regulatory Barriers, Feedback Loops Loop 5, The Political Economy of the Ecosystem, and the operational specification of the East African startup legal harmonisation reform in Enabling Condition 7 in Recommendations.